het-tanis/prolug-labs/Linux-Labs/201-attempted-user-login/finish.md

-Look at you, learning Linux!
+Look at you, learning Linux Security!
-You ssh-ed into servers and pushed or pulled files as needed!
+You looked at logs for user login issues and then created a user and keys to verify connectivity.